 Fortunately, the amount of carbs you should eat on a keto diet is not arbitrary.
 In fact, it’s scientific, though there is some confusion due to nuances we explain here:

-It’s widely agreed upon by physicians that people following a ketogenic diet for medically therapeutic reasons, such as cancer or epilepsy, should limit their carb intake to 20 grams of total carbs per day.
+It’s widely agreed upon by physicians that people following a ketogenic diet for medically therapeutic reasons, such as cancer or epilepsy, should limit their total carb count to 20 grams of total carbs per day.
 Strict adherence ensures maximum benefit from higher ketone levels.

-Here, “total carbs” is exactly what it sounds like—the total amount of carbs consumed in one day (For success, it’s important to track your food intake, also known as macros, using a tracker, since carbs can easily sneak into your diet.)
+Here, “total carbs” is exactly what it sounds like—the total number of carbs consumed in one day (For success, it’s important to track your food intake, also known as macros or macronutrients, and carefully track your carb count using a tracker, since carbs can easily sneak into your diet.)

 For the general population, there’s a consensus among experts that pretty much anyone can stay solidly in ketosis (i.e. maintain ketone levels of at least 0.5 mmol/L or more), if they consume 20 grams of net carbs per day.